heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 **R - Reliable**

-The dataset is widely used in HR analytics learning environments and educational research.
-Although it is not an official corporate dataset, it is structured and commonly used for analytical practice.
+The dataset is widely used in HR analytics learning environments; however, it is synthetic and may not fully represent real-world organizational behavior.

 **O - Original**